-We all have our reflexive favorites -- the San Francisco blogs we bounce back to every day.
-This list includes 10 personal favorites, covering the spectrum from Muni hassles to restaurant reviews to photographic essays of San Francisco and the Bay Area.
+We all have our "go-to" favorites: the San Francisco blogs that we bounce back to every day.
+Here are 10 that cover the spectrum from Muni transit hassles to restaurant reviews, to photographic essays highlighting San Francisco and the Bay Area.

-There's no bias in the order here unless you'd like there to be -- just numbers folks.
-If you're a newcomer, these sites and blogs are a good place to get some local bearings as you explore the nuances of San Francisco and its environs.
+There's no bias in the order—they're all good at what they do and keen on what they cover.
+If you're a newcomer, these sites and blogs are good places to get some local bearings as you explore the nuances of San Francisco and its environs.
 They're also just plain fun to read.

-Part of the Curbed network, Eater SF keeps everyone in the loop on notable openings and closings in the restaurant realm -- not to mention the in-progress details of eateries like Marlowe and The Shota as they're brought to fruition.
+Part of the Curbed network, Eater SF keeps its eye on the pulse of notable openings and closings in the restaurant realm, not to mention the in-progress details of eateries like Marlowe and The Shota as they're brought to fruition.
 It's also ahead of the curve on local food news and dining trends.
-The site is devoted exclusively to the topic of San Francisco eats.
-And, they accept tips and gossip from residents in the know about their own neighborhoods.
+The site is devoted exclusively to the topic of San Francisco Bay Area eats, and they accept tips and gossip from local residents who have more accessible on-the-ground access.

-See Curbed SF, on the same network, for local neighborhood and real estate discussion.
+See Curbed SF, on the same network, for fun and entertaining neighborhood and real estate discussions.